chaosnative/chaosctl/Usage_interactive.md

 Enter the details of the agent
 ✔ What's the Agent Name?: new-agent

-✔ Add your agent description: new-agent█
+✔ Add your agent description: new-agent

+✔ Do you want Agent to skip SSL/TLS check (Y/N) (Default: N): n

 ?
 Do you want NodeSelectors added to the agent deployments?:
     Yes